RustedWheel/Database-Connector/README.md

 # Database Connector

-This is the partial implmentation for the database connector/access control application.
+This is the partial implementation for the database connector/access control application.

 It is suppose to authenticate users, enforce access control, and execute query strings on healthcare providers' databases.